nicknk029/QCRE-data-challenge/README.md

 Rare Event Classification in Multivariate Time Series.

-Multivariate time series data is produced from a pulp and paper industry with a rare event associated with it.
+Multivariate time series data is collected from a pulp and paper industry with a rare event associated with it.
 It is an unwanted event in the process-a paper break.

 The objective of the problem is predict the event (paper break) before it occurs.